Brau1973/Brau1973/README.md

 ## Hi 👋, I'm Braulio Jaureguy
 A software developer with a lot of curiosity and a spirit of constant learning

+I currently work as a Java Developer at THESE (The Software Evolution), using JAVA 17, Spring boot, Junit, Git Hub - Git Flow, Scrum, etc...

-I work as a full stack software developer at K2B ERP, using GeneXus technology
+I worked for 3 years as a full stack software developer at K2B ERP using GeneXus technology

 I’m currently learning Web development with other technologies such as JavaScript, HTML and CSS, and I am very interested in learning react